SAMALAMA37/Kinect-Emulator/README.md

 - **Cannot open camera:** Ensure your webcam is connected and not being used by another application.
 - **CUDA errors:** If you do not have a compatible GPU, the script will fall back to CPU automatically (it will be slower).
-- **ModuleNotFoundError:** Double-check that all dependencies are installed and that your venv is activated.
+- **ModuleNotFoundError:** Double-check that all dependencies are installed.

 ---